Hepatology Nursing Team

 The Hepatology Specialist Nursing team, based at Derriford Hospital currently comprises of:

 Amanda qualified as a RN from Plymouth Hospitals NHS Trust, School of Nursing, in 1986.
 She gained experience in medical and surgical nursing both in the UK and Hong Kong.
 On her return to the UK she specialised in addiction nursing before joining the Hepatology department at Derriford Hospital in 2001.
-Amanda has undertaken the RCN accredited advanced nurse practitioner course, MSc in advanced healthcare practice and has been an independent non-medical prescriber for over 8 years.
-In 2004 she completed her post graduate certificate in education (PGCE).
-Amanda also has experience of advanced practice within primary care and the emergency department.
+Amanda has undertaken the RCN accredited advanced nurse practitioner course, MSc in advanced healthcare practice and has been an independent non-medical prescriber for over 10 years.
+She has completed her post graduate certificate in education (PGCE).
+Amanda also has experience of advanced clinical practice within primary care and the emergency department.

 Percy graduated from Plymouth University with Dip HE Nursing in 2000.
 Her first staff nurse post on the Gastroenterology / Hepatology ward ignited her passion for the speciality.
 Enjoying ward work Percy continued to gain experience alongside studying at degree level and successfully achieved BSc in Health Studies.
 In 2009 she became Senior Sister of the ward demonstrating excellent leadership skills ensuring the delivery of high quality patient care at all times.